stevei101/not-sure/CLOUDFLARE_PAGES_BUILD.md

 # Cloudflare Pages Build Configuration

-## ⚠️ Important: Build Settings
+## ⚠️ Important: Single Deployment Method

+**This project uses GitHub Actions for deployment** - do NOT enable Cloudflare Pages auto-deployment to avoid double deployments.

+If you see Cloudflare Pages build errors, **disable Pages auto-deployment** and use GitHub Actions instead.

+## If You Must Use Cloudflare Pages

-If you're deploying via **Cloudflare Pages** (not just Workers), you need to configure the build settings correctly in the Cloudflare dashboard.
+If you're deploying via **Cloudflare Pages** (not recommended - use GitHub Actions instead), you need to configure the build settings correctly in the Cloudflare dashboard.

 ## Required Build Settings